-• Clearing the Messenger cache fixes most Android “not loading” issues in under 30 seconds
+- Clearing the Messenger cache resolves most Android “not loading” loops in under 30 seconds

-• On iOS, force-quit the app by swiping it off in the app switcher before trying anything else
+- On iOS, force-quit Messenger through the app switcher before trying deeper fixes

-• Resetting network settings on iPhone erases Wi-Fi passwords but fixes connection crashes
+- Resetting network settings on iPhone erases Wi-Fi passwords but fixes stubborn connection crashes

 Start at Step 1 and work down.
 Most people don’t need to get past Step 3.